nicktheodoridisiOS/TicTacToe/README.md

 ### Contact

-I'm always open to questions, suggestions, and comments.
+I'm always open to questions, suggestions and comments.
 If you have any questions or need assistance, feel free to contact me at [nicktheodoridiscontact@gmail.com](mailto:nicktheodoridiscontact@gmail.com) or through my GitHub account.

 ### Socials